tavareshenrique/henriquetavares.com/src/pages/setting-eslint-on-reactjs-and-react-native/index.md

 ## Airbnb Style Guide
 ---

 The Airbnb style guide is one of the most famous in the world, is used and supported by big companies, including React himself, who recommends it.
 Their style of code is one of the most acclaimed in the community, so it is the most famous in the world.
 It's like the English language in the world, it's a world standard, and when it comes to the world standard, there's no discussion.
-I particularly only use my projects on ReactJS and React Native, on NodeJS I use another one, I may be bringing a future article about it.

 ## Finishing
 ---